 In an period of geopolitical fragmentation and provide chain volatility, Lenovo’s distinctive “dual-headquarters” construction (Beijing and Morrisville, North Carolina) and its manufacturing footprint provide a definite benefit over friends like Dell and HPE.

-Neptune™: The Cool Think about a Scorching Market
+Neptune™: The Cool Consider a Sizzling Market

 Maybe essentially the most potent differentiator in Lenovo’s arsenal—and one which makes the high-performance computing (HPC) focus of this announcement possible—is its Neptune™ liquid cooling technology.